joeyates/imap-backup/README.md

 # GMail

-With GMail, you will need to enable 'App passwords' on your account.
+To use imap-backup with GMail, you will need to enable 'App passwords' on your account.

 ## GMail OAuth2

 GMail OAuth2 authentication is supported, but as GMail's policy requires users to set up an application specific to their account, the feature is disabled by default.

+You will need to set the environment variable IMAP_BACKUP_ENABLE_GMAIL_OAUTH2.

 To set it up, [follow the HOWTO](docs/setting-up-gmail-with-oauth2.md).